 Your privacy is important to us.
-We are committed to maintaining the confidentiality, integrity and security of your personal information.
-When you provide personal information, the Fund believes that you should be aware of policies to protect the confidentiality of that information.
+North Square Funds are committed to maintaining the confidentiality, integrity and security of your personal information.
+When you provide personal information, North Square Funds believes that you should be aware of policies to protect the confidentiality of that information.